Chapter Ten: Creatures

 may only behave in accordance with those instructions.

-A Simple behavior must be fairly specific: Move
+A Programmed behavior must be fairly specific: Move

 to the nearest wounded allies and attempt to heal them

-or Stay close to allied troops and fire at enemy
+or Stay close to the nearest allied troops and fire at enemy

 all enemies and Win the battle are not.
-Random animals and wildlife are often made Simple for efficiencys
+Random animals and wildlife are sometimes made Programmed for efficiencys

 sake, with short behaviors like flee from any nearby